Charles A. Christopherson: Career

 Christopherson was admitted to the bar in 1893, and started his practice in Sioux Falls at the Joe Kirby law office He later practiced alone until taking Fredolph H. Melquist as a partner in 1913.
 Christopherson became active in local issues.
-He was elected as a member of the Board of Education of Sioux Falls from 1908–1918, and President of it from 1911-1915 and served as president of the board of directors of the Union Savings Association (1912).
+He was elected as a member of the Board of Education of Sioux Falls from 1908 to 1918, and President of it from 1911 to 1915 and served as president of the board of directors of the Union Savings Association (1912).

 Political career

 In 1912, he was elected as a Republican to the South Dakota House of Representatives, and served as Speaker of the House beginning in 1915, in his last term.

+Congress

 In 1918, Christopherson successfully ran for Congress from South Dakota's 1st congressional district.
 He was re-elected six times, but lost re-election in 1932 to Democrat Fred H. Hildebrandt.
 He ran against Hildebrandt again in 1934, but lost by a wider margin.

 In 1936, Christopherson ran for the U.S. Senate, but lost in the Republican primary to Chan Gurney.

+Later career

 He subsequently returned to Sioux Falls full-time to pursue his legal career.